victormartinsantiago/lodgify/README.md

 A `Dockerfile` is provided at the root level that builds a Docker image for the `VacationRental.Contact.Api` project.
 A multistage approach is used so that the resulting image is as light as possible.

 A powershell script `BuildAndRun.ps1` is also provided.
 This script will trigger the Docker image creation and it will spin up a new container after a successful build.
-The script is parametrized for convience.
+The script is parametrized for convenience.